himanshuo/life-of-learning/articles/OS/chapter_1.md

 A distributed lock manager (DLM) is included in some clustering technology in order to make sure conflicting instructions are not run and screw up the data.

 ### Operating System Structure
 *Multiprogramming* is when you run multiple processes at the same time on a single processor.
 This is done by executing a part of a program, then part of another, and so on.
 To the user it appears that all programs are executing at the same time.
+Multiprogramming works by keeping several jobs in memory simultaneously.
+All jobs are initially kept on disk in the job pool.
+This pool has all processes residing on disk awaiting allocation of main memory.
+Then, some jobs from the disk are moved to main memory.
+The OS picks and begins executing one of the jobs in memory.
+Eventually, the job may have to wait for some task, such as IO, to complete.
+While waiting, the CPU switches and executes another job.
+When this job needs to wait, the CPU switches to another job...
+Eventually, the first job will finish waiting and the CPU continues with this job.

+*Time sharing* or *multitasking* is when the CPU executes multiples jobs by switching among them, but the switches occur so frequently that the user can interact with each program while it is running.
+A time sharing OS allows many user to share the computer simultaneously because each command in a time-shared system is really small.

+A program loaded into memory is called a *process*.

+To choose which process to run from the job pool, you have to use a *job scheduling* algorithm.
+When a job is selected to be run, CPU loads that job into memory for execution.
+Having multiple jobs in memory at the same time allows for memory management - you can speed up code this way.
+A *CPU scheduling* algorithm helps to determine which job from main memory to use to run.

+OS must ensure reasonable response time in a time-sharing system.
+Processes are swapped in and out of main memory to disk .
+This is called *swapping*.
+A more common method for ensuring reasonable response time is *virtual memory* where you execute processes that are not completely in memory.
+Virtual memory allows you to programs that are larger than actual physical memory.
+Virtual memory also abstracts main memory into a large, uniform array of storage.
+Thus it separates logical memory from physical memory.

+### Operating System Operations
+Modern OS's are *interrupt driven*.
+If there are no processes to execute, no IO devices, no users to respond to, then the OS will sit there quietly doing nothing.
+Events are always signaled by occurrence of an *interrupt* or a *trap*.

+A trap (or an exception) is a software generated interrupt that occurs either when
+* there is an error (eg. invalid memory access) or when
+* there is a specific request from a user program that an OS service be performed.

+For each type of interrupt, there is a separate section of code in the OS that handles the interrupt.
+A key thing that the interrupt handler code has to think about is that this interrupt does not affect other programs that are running.

+##### Dual mode and multimode operation
+A *mode bit* helps determine whether the current process is running under *user mode* or *kernel mode*.
+The OS boots in kernel mode but in order to run a user process, it switches to user mode. kernel mode allows for *privileged instructions* to be run that could potentially harm the OS.

+*System calls* while in user mode lead to interrupts that run kernel mode code.

-##### Key Terms
+### Key Terms
 *firmware* = EEPROM memory from where startup programs and other system programs are stored.
 *middleware* = software frameworks that provide additional services to application developers.
 *system processes/system daemons* = processes that are outside of the kernel that run the entire time the kernel is running.